brennalaurentan/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

+2. BandBook currently does not support users adding two contacts with the exact same name.
+As such, it is recommended to enter full contact names to avoid running into this duplication error.
+Alternatively, modify the capitalisation of characters in the name to make them nonidentical (e.g `John Doe` & `john doe`).

 --------------------------------------------------------------------------------------------------------------------